Table of Contents

 Unfortunately, there is a huge problem with clumping clay litters because they have sodium bentonite as their main ingredient.
 Bentonite is potentially harmful to your cat as it builds up in their system through breathing it in as dust and ingesting it when licking their paws.

 To make matters worse, the making of clumping clay litter is extremely damaging to the environment because bentonite clay is obtained by strip-mining the land.
-Clay litter disposal is also problematic because unlike natural litters, it is not compostable or biodegradable.
+Clay litter disposal is also problematic because, unlike natural litters, it is not compostable or biodegradable.
+Clay litter is your toilet’s worst enemy too.
+If you make the mistake of flushing it down, the hardened clumps will clog your pipes!

-When compared to wood pellet litter, clay litter can be more practical to use, more economical, and it has a fine texture that most cats seem to love.
-However, considering its health risks and damages to the environment, natural litters like wood pellets make for an indisputable alternative as cat litter.
+When compared to wood pellet litter, clay litter can be more practical to use, more economical, and has a fine texture that most cats seem to love.
+However, considering its health risks and damages to the environment, natural litters like wood pellets make for an indisputable alternative to cat litter.

 Silica Gel Crystal Litter